berceanu/signac-driven-fbpic/signac/README.md

 ```

 Where available, the command [`nvtop`](https://github.com/Syllo/nvtop) can be
 used to check the usage of the machine's GPUs.
+Otherwise, use `nvidia-smi`.

 ## Visualize post-processed results via the web interface